bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-5-be-the-person-you-want-to-work-with.md

 ---
-title: How to Be Good
+title: On What Makes You Good Part 5 - Be The Person You Want to Work With
 description: null
 bigimg: /img/pexels-artem-beliaikin-1051747.jpeg
 comments: false
 published: false
 categories: on-what-makes-you-good
+series-part: 5
 ---

 {% include on-what-makes-you-good-overview.md %}